Nancy Benoit: Eastern Championship Wrestling / Extreme Championship Wrestling (1993–1996)

 In April 1995 at Three Way Dance, Woman again left The Sandman, aligning herself with Shane Douglas.
 At Hostile City Showdown on April 15, she helped The Sandman defeat Douglas for his second ECW World Heavyweight Championship by striking him in the knee with a Singapore cane, revealing the turn to have been another ruse.
 Following The Sandman's victory, Woman began carrying the ECW World Heavyweight Championship to ringside.
 Throughout mid-1995, she helped The Sandman defend his championship in a series of matches with Cactus Jack.
 In September, she began also managing The Sandman's ally, ECW World Television Champion 2 Cold Scorpio.
 In late 1995, The Sandman began feuding with Mikey Whipwreck, during which a controversial storyline began in which Woman became visibly aroused while watching The Sandman cane Whipwreck.
 The Sandman's reign lasted until October 28, when he lost to Whipwreck in a ladder match after Stunning Steve Austin prevented Woman from interfering.

 On October 28, 1995, 2 Cold Scorpio defeated Rocco Rock to win the ECW World Tag Team Championship, then selected The Sandman as his partner.
 The Sandman regained the ECW World Heavyweight Championship in a three-way dance with Whipwreck and Austin at December to Dismember on December 9, giving Woman control of all three championships.
 On December 29 at Holiday Hell, Whipwreck defeated 2 Cold Scorpio in a singles match with the World Tag Team Championship on the line.
 The Sandman's third reign as World Heavyweight Champion lasted until January 27, 1996, when he lost to Raven.

-In February at Big Apple Blizzard Blast, Woman announced that she was returning to WCW, parting ways with The Sandman and 2 Cold Scorpio.
+In February 1996 at Big Apple Blizzard Blast, Woman, who had signed a contract to return to WCW and had already appeared on WCW Monday Nitro, acknowledged that she was joining WCW and tried to convince announcer Joey Styles and the Sandman to come to WCW with her.
+After both men declined, Woman refused to leave the building.
+2 Cold Scorpio then came to the ring and carried Woman out of the building, depositing her in a limousine and instructing the chauffeur to "take that bitch to Atlanta!" (the location of the headquarters of WCW).
+This marked her final appearance in ECW.